-4. Enter the scaling value in the Scale box.
+4. Enter the scaling value in the Scale box

+if you need a certain value, or just check the Zoom Extents option to make the drawing fit into the view window.
 Factors greater than one enlarge the model in the view(s) and factors less than one reduce the model.